The Show Rules

 Cookery and Preserves

-If practical, it is better to put exhibits into plastic bags if possible, please use bio-degradable plastic bags rather than cover with cling film.
-When size is specified, you will be disqualified if your exhibit is not that size.
-Exhibits should not be warm.
+If practical, use bio-degradable plastic rather than covering with cling film.
+When size is specified, your entry must be that size.
+Jars of preserves must be not less than 227g, ½ lb.
+Entries should not be warm.
 Fresh cream as a topping, filling or decoration is not permitted.
 Jars and lids should be clean, clear and not bear a brand name.
-For jams cellophane covers are acceptable.
+For jams, cellophane covers are acceptable.

 Handicraft

 A quilt must have three layers: top, wadding and backing.
 It may be machine or hand-stitched.
-When entering Class 48 ‘any other handicraft’, any items of jewellery, or anything of any value are entered at your own risk and are not the responsibility of the committee.
+Any items of jewellery, or anything of any value, are entered at your own risk and are not the responsibility of the committee.

 Art and Photography

-Photographs, including children’s, must be unframed and mounted on lightweight card with a maximum size of A4.
-Art must be unframed, as the display boards are unsuitable for heavy items.
-All classes can be in any medium.
+Photographs, including children’s, should preferably be unframed and mounted on lightweight card with a maximum size of A4.
+Art should also preferably be unframed.
 Entries must be submitted for hanging NO LATER THAN 9.00 am.
 Please remember to collect your work at the end of the show.

 Children's Classes

 A separate entry form should be completed for each child.
-The child’s age should be stated on the form.
-On the day of the Show the child must be under the age specified for the class.
 Each entry must be the child’s own work.
-Support and encouragement may be given, but no direct help.
+Support and encouragement may be given, but no direct help – except the children’s scarecrow, where adult help is OK.

 Guidance for growing, making and exhibiting can be found on the internet.
 The use of organic growing practises is encouraged, as are organic ingredients in cookery and preserves although this will not be taken into consideration by judges.
 Please avoid the use of single use plastic for your exhibits.
 Good luck!